 From Abdulrazaq Mungadi, Gombe

-“You may be aware that in 2021, there was an outbreak of cholera in Gombe State and across 35 other states or the Federation.
-From June through December of that period, we recorded three outbreaks of cholera where 2,373 cases were recorded.
+“You may be aware that in 2021 there was an outbreak of Cholera in Gombe State and across 35 other States or the Federation.
+From the month of June through December of that period we recorded 3 outbreaks of cholera where a total 2373 cases were recorded,” he said.

-“This year, from June 30, 2022, we have had sporadic cases of cholera in Balanga Local Government Area and because of the preparedness and prompt response, it has been largely subdued without escalation,” he said.
+“This year, from 30th of June, 2022 we have had sporadic cases of cholera in Balanga Local Government Area (LGA) and because of the preparedness and prompt response, it has been largely subdued without escalation.”

-However, he said with the continued rainfall, which resulted in flooding in parts of the state, it has resulted in cases of cholera outbreaks in eight wards across Balanga, Yamaltu/Deba, Nafada, Funakaye, and Gombe LGAs.
+He added that with the continued rainfall which resulted in flooding in parts of the state has resulted into cases of cholera outbreaks in eight wards across Balanga, Yamaltu/Deba, Nafada, Funakaye, and Gombe LGAs.

-According to the ES, as part of major step being taken to curtail the outbreak, the Ministry of Health has initiated Public Health Actions for the prevention and control of the disease.
+According to the ES, as part of majors being taken to curtail the outbreak, the State Ministry of Health has initiated Public Health Actions for the prevention and control of the disease.
+“As of 20th September 2022 there is an increase number of cases in Gombe State, 236 cases have been line listed so far,” he said.